 After my contract expired in Italy, I moved to Australia.
 It was here that I first experienced the latest (and certainly, greatest) thing: The World Wide Web.
-A good friend of mine, Ben Golding, was a founder in Australia’s first ISP.
+A good friend of mine, Ben Golding, was a founder at Australia’s first ISP.
 He had a Sun pizza box at home and showed me this cool new thing called Mosaic during a visit.

 There wasn’t any porn at the time (yeah, hard to believe, I know) so we ended up looking up swear words in CERN’s dictionary.
 Despite this puerile start, it was easy to see how this technology was going to transform things: and there’s now more porn than we ever imagined.